-Gifts that get families or friends together are another great option for Christmas.
-Old-fashioned board games or a personalized home movie theater box can be a great way to create lasting childhood memories.
+Gifts that get families together are another great option for Christmas.
+Old-fashioned board games or a personalized home movie theater box are great ways to create lasting childhood memories.

 So, if you’re looking for some gift-giving inspiration for kids this holiday season, here are some ideas to add to your list.

 A subscription box is a fun way to inject a little fun and learning into your kid’s Christmas gifts — options like KiwiCo crates offer "lines" for different age ranges, from infants up to teenagers, that teach art, science and engineering through projects and activities (for about $20 a month).
 Or you could try Little Passports, which introduces your child to a new country and its customs each month (for about $20 a month).
 Check out our full list of kid-friendly subscription boxes for more options.

 I’m not very competitive, but I’ve never laughed harder than the game nights our family shared when I was growing up.
 Of course, the options have expanded greatly in the past few decades.
 Try Richard Scarry’s Busy Town, Eye Found It ($28 on Amazon) for little ones or Codenames ($20 on Amazon) for a family with teens.
 If you're looking for more ideas, check out our list of family-favorite board games.